joshuamundt/Meteo_Proj/README.md

 ![](Meteo_pic/OSSM_Avg_Wind_Speed_Vs_Months.png)
 ![](Meteo_pic/OOSM_Avg_Wind_Speed_Vs_Months.png)

 The images above indicate that both locations had similar average wind speed trend between May 2018 and May 2019.
 The lowest average wind speed was in August and the highest average wind speed was in December for both sites.
-Both locations recieved highest wind speed in the winter, followed by spring, fall, and summer.
+Both locations received highest wind speed in the winter, followed by spring, fall, and summer.

 2. Average Rain Rate Vs. Months